Gout: Prognosis

 Without treatment, an acute attack of gout usually resolves in five to seven days; however, 60% of people have a second attack within one year.
-Those with gout are at increased risk of hypertension, diabetes mellitus, metabolic syndrome, and kidney and cardiovascular disease and thus are at increased risk of death.
+Those with gout are at increased risk of hypertension, diabetes mellitus, metabolic syndrome, and kidney and cardiovascular disease; thus, they are at increased risk of death.
 It is unclear whether medications that lower urate affect cardiovascular disease risks.
 This may be partly due to its association with insulin resistance and obesity, but some of the increased risk appears to be independent.

 Without treatment, episodes of acute gout may develop into chronic gout with destruction of joint surfaces, joint deformity, and painless tophi.
 These tophi occur in 30% of those who are untreated for five years, often in the helix of the ear, over the olecranon processes, or on the Achilles tendons.
 With aggressive treatment, they may dissolve.
 Kidney stones also frequently complicate gout, affecting between 10 and 40% of people, and occur due to low urine pH, promoting the precipitation of uric acid.
 Other forms of chronic kidney dysfunction may occur.